IanS71/osticket-prereqs/README.md

 <p>
 <h2>HeidiSQL</h2>
 </p>
 I downloaded and installed HeidiSQL.
-For this demonstration i'll use username "root" and a simple password.
+For this demonstration, I'll use the username "root" and a simple password.
 Now to create a database called "osTicket"
 <p>
 <img src="https://cdn.discordapp.com/attachments/858652485262639115/1096003610598441000/image.png"/>
 <p>
 <p>

-I browsed to the helpdesk local page to continue the set up and plugged in my made up credentials.
+I browsed the helpdesk local page to continue the setup and plugged in my made-up credentials.
 I used the HeidiSQL database credentials to fill out the Database settings portion.
 <p>
 <img src="https://cdn.discordapp.com/attachments/858652485262639115/1096003887871311912/image.png"/>
 <p>
 <h2>Completion and cleanup steps</h2>
 <p>
-Congratulations, the set up for osTicket is complete.
-For the final clean up I deleted osTickets "setup" file and changed "ost-config" back to read only in permissions.
+Congratulations, the setup for osTicket is complete.
+For the final clean up I deleted the osTicket's "setup" file and changed "ost-config" back to read only in permissions.

 <img src="https://cdn.discordapp.com/attachments/858652485262639115/1096004142331338792/image.png"/>